 A 'constant prepayment rate' (CPR) is taken into account in the valuation of the mortgages.
 The CPR is an estimate of the repayment on the underlying loans.
-As part of their continuous monitoring, Venn Hypotheken B.V. delivers information to GSAM BV on the actual repayments on the mortgage portfolio.
+As part of their continuous monitoring, NN Bank delivers information to GSAM BV on the actual repayments on the mortgage portfolio.
 Based on the realised early repayments in the Fund and reports from brokers and rating agencies, GSAM BV assesses to what extent the information corresponds with the market information for Dutch Residential Mortgage Backed Securities.
 GSAM BV may adjust the CPR if this is deemed necessary and reasonable.
-During the reporting period, the CPR remained unchanged at 3.5%.
+During the reporting period, the CPR changed from 4.5% to 4.0%.